CSSUoB/TeX-Bot-Py-V2/README.md

 & [Pycord's docs](https://docs.pycord.dev/en/stable/api/models.html#users)
 for more information.)

-In contrast, a Discord "member" is a "user" attached to a specific guild.
+In contrast, a Discord "member" object is a "user" attached to a specific guild.
 Therefore, it can have roles, be banned & have many other actions applied to it.
 (See [the Discord developer docs](https://discord.com/developers/docs/resources/guild#guild-member-object) & [Pycord's docs](https://docs.pycord.dev/en/stable/api/models.html#discord.Member)